-Key Facts of FDW Rest Days in Singapore
+Key Facts of FDW Off Days in Singapore

 By law, your maid is entitled to a certain number of off days.
-As an employer, you are required to provide her with a weekly rest day.
-Should your domestic worker and you reach an agreement and decide that she is to work on her days off, she must receive compensation for those worked rest days.
-Keep in mind that rest days are essential though as they allow maids to have a break and recuperate from work and as such should not be denied.
-Although there is no definite daily working hours, MOM recommends that your maid gets to take ‘sufficient time’ to recuperate from work i.e. at least 8 hours in a row.
+As an employer, you are required to provide her with a weekly off day.
+Should your domestic helper and you reach an agreement and decide that she is to work on her days off, she must receive compensation for those worked off days.
+Keep in mind that days off are essential though as they allow maids to have a break and recuperate from work and as such should not be denied.
+Although there is no definite daily working hours, MoM recommends that your maid gets to take ‘sufficient time’ to recuperate from work i.e. at least 8 hours in a row.

-Do FDW rest days have to fall on Sundays?
+Do FDW off days have to fall on Sundays?

 Maids usually gather on Sundays, so it might be best for her to get to interact and socialize with other Foreign Domestic Workers (FDWs) in Singapore.
 While it might be preferable for your maid to take her Sundays off, her days off do not necessarily have to fall on Sundays.
 MOM advises that both of you discuss this matter and agree upon it before the employment period starts.